CAT Exam Pattern 2026: Sectional Time Limit, Marking Scheme & IIMCAT Total Marks

 CAT Logo

 Aspirants have to complete every section in 40 minutes.
 After the stipulated 40 minutes are over, the test screen will automatically move to the next section.
 No changes, corrections or submissions will be allowed after that.
-Section-wise number of CAT questions and time limit are summarized in the table below:
+PwD candidates will get extra time.
+Check the table below category wise time limit for CAT 2026.

 CAT Exam Sections